- Restaurant Accounting and Bookkeeping Basics

 You need to know where money is being spent and exactly how much, the sources of your revenue, and how much income is needed in order to turn a profit.

 The end goal -- more money is coming in than going out – is simple, but getting there is much more complex.
-Accounting involves tracking massive amounts of real data as well as industry benchmarks.
+Restaurant accounting involves tracking massive amounts of real data as well as industry benchmarks.
 It has its own language of KPIs, EBITDAs and CoGs.
 In the end, accounting is not only incredibly time-consuming, it’s also time-sensitive.
 And it’s dependent on 100% accuracy as one wrong decimal point can sink your books.

 Take a deep breath: there’s help out there.
 Because accounting is such a complex, detail-oriented process, you can outsource the job to professionals such as accountants and bookkeepers, and you can automate some of it with accounting software.
 But even with these resources available, any restaurant operator worth their salt has to first understand the core concepts and key terms involved in accounting.